khoirulmuzakka/FuncCraft/docs/source/python/examples.rst

 -----------------

 This section creates one composed ``BenchmarkFunction`` from an inline Python dictionary.
 The dictionary mirrors a function YAML file: it defines the dimension, domain, components, coordinate transforms, value transforms, composition rule, assigned optimum, and label.
 One component is itself a nested composed function.
+Component ``scale_factor`` fields are omitted here, so FuncCraft estimates and materializes them during construction before the components are composed.

 A ``BenchmarkFunction`` evaluates batches: pass a list of points and receive one value per point.